Mallku2/luasafe-redex/README.md

 # luasafe-redex

 This is the Redex mechanization of LuaSafe, a prototype tool that helps to uncover potential misuses of weak tables, in Lua 5.2 programs.
-For a formal introduction, see the paper "Understanding Lua’s Garbage Collection - Towards a Formalized Static Analyzer".
+For a formal introduction, see the paper *"Understanding Lua’s Garbage Collection - Towards a Formalized Static Analyzer"*.
 For a quick introduction about the capabilities of the tool, see module tests/luasafe_test_suite.rkt.

 1. **Installation of DrRacket**